 So if we place an order for a Saturday wedding, the nice people in Salina pack up the tuxedos sometime during the week prior, and ship them via UPS to us.
 The UPS driver, no doubt enjoying the very scenic route through Kansas and eastern Colorado, brings them to Denver, then more UPS drivers bring them to Silverthorne and finally to our shop.
 Orders typically arrive here by the end of the day Wednesday—but sometimes on Thursday—for a weekend event.

 We’ll call you as soon as the tuxes arrive at our shop.
 At that point, the sooner that everyone can come in and try them on, the better.
 They need to get in here by Thursday at 2 pm, in order to have a good shot at ordering any replacements that might be necessary.
-We can still order replacements up until Friday at 2 pm, but then they are going to have to ship FedEx overnight and we will have to go to the FedEx hub in Silverthorne at 9:30 am Saturday morning and pick them up.
+If your wedding is on Sunday, we can still order replacements up until Friday at 2 pm, and they will arrive by noon on Saturday.

 Getting stuff shipped overnight to be delivered the day of the wedding is not our favorite thing, for the following reasons:

-- If anything at all goes wrong—inclement weather, etc—we are out of time to do anything about it.
+If anything at all goes wrong—inclement weather, human error, etc—we are out of time to do anything about it.

-Ideally we like to have things squared away by Friday for a Saturday or Sunday event.
-That means by Friday we would have, right here in our little shop, a shirt, pants and jacket that is the best possible fit for each person.
+Ideally we like to have things squared away by Friday for a weekend event.
+That means by Friday we would have, in the shop a shirt, pants and jacket that is the best possible fit for each person.
 In order to achieve that, we need each one of these people to come into the shop on Wednesday—or Thursday by 1 pm at the latest—and try on their clothes.
 Or, if that is not possible, they would have had their ensemble drop shipped to their home earlier in the week and would call to let us know if anything doesn’t fit.

 We cannot emphasize this enough.
 Everyone renting a tux needs to get into the shop ASAP.
-We totally understand that when a guy arrives in Summit county, he would rather go skiing or hiking or drinking than try on some dress clothes.
+We totally understand that you would rather go skiing, or hiking, or golfing, or drinking, than try on some dress clothes.
 But it's very, very important.
 You will probably get sick of hearing us reminding you about how very important this is…but then, one of your groomsmen is going to stroll into the shop on Friday night and he won’t be able to button his jacket and THERE WILL BE ABSOLUTELY NOTHING WE CAN DO ABOUT IT.
 So please understand that it’s your responsibility to pass this very critical piece of information along to every single person who is renting a tux (especially that one guy...you know who he is) and make sure they understand what we are telling you here.

 A Word About the Tuxedo Business